carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Post a Message**: Type your message (you can use Markdown!) in the text area and click "Post Message".
 *   **Edit a Message**: Click the "Edit" button next to a message.
 An edit box will appear pre-filled with the message's original Markdown content.
 Make your changes and click "Save".
 *   **Delete a Message**: Click the "Delete" button next to a message.
 Confirm your action to remove the message.

+### Liking Messages
+*   **Like a Message**: Click the "like" button below any message.
+The text will turn gold.
+*   **Unlike a Message**: Click the "like" button again to unlike the message.
+The text will revert to its original color.

 ### Private Messages
 *   **Post a Private Message**: